-Here's A Rundown Of Alex' Jones' Surreal Testimony In Court Today
+Here's A Rundown Of Alex Jones' Surreal Testimony In Court Today

-AUSTIN — Alex Jones’ cross examination in his 10-day custody trial began today with an unusual question:
+AUSTIN — Alex Jones’ cross-examination in his 10-day custody trial began today with an unusual question:

 “You haven’t had any chili this morning, have you, Mr. Jones?”